sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 published: true
 ---

-The Flex Pages allows you to create different types of static content.
+The Flex Pages feature allows you to create different types of static content.
 Using the different content elements – article, feature, column – you can build a wide range of different types of pages.

 One use case for creating static content is to have a library of articles related to your marketplace topic.
 This guide shows you how to